 Finding the number of available channels on a receiver is very simple.
 However, finding out how much power each of those channels is capable of outputting is slightly more complicated.
 When I say slightly, I actually mean ridiculously complicated.
 For years manufacturers have toyed with consumers in regards to specifications and how they are measured.
 Each manufacturer does it differently, so its very difficult to know exactly what they mean.

 My suggestion is to make sure you have a somewhat recent A/V receiver that fits your input and output needs and you should be perfectly fine.
-You likely will not be powering massive speakers with this receiver so power shouldn’t be an issue.
+You likely will not be powering massive speakers with this receiver (our guide) so power shouldn’t be an issue.
 If you want to learn more about amplifier/receiver power

 What is Your Budget?